benanne/theano_fftconv/README.md

 ## Current status

 The implementation gives the same result as a valid convolution using Theano's own conv2d.
-With the implementation of a BatchedComplexDot op, which executes many complex dot products in multiple streams, the performance seems to be quite good (several times faster than Theano's own conv2d in many cases).
+With the implementation of a BatchedComplexDot op, the performance seems to be quite good (several times faster than Theano's own conv2d in many cases).

-An alternative way to parallelise the batched complex dot product is to use cublasCgemmBatched.
-This is the next thing to try.
+The next step is to look into parallelising the batched complex dot product (using multiple streams had no effect) using cublasCgemmBatched.